The national average cost of dumpster rental is $404, though prices can vary significantly depending on:

 - Independent, locally-owned dumpster services

-- Large, national trash companies like Waste Management or Republic Services
+- Large, national trash companies (Waste Management, Republic Services, etc.)

 - Out-of-state brokers that book the dumpster and pass the order onto a local service provider